remix-run/react-router/docs/guides/IndexRoutes.md

 ```

 Suppose you want to redirect `/` to `/welcome`.
 To do this, you need to set up
-an index route that does the redirect.
+an index redirect that does the redirect.
 To do this, use the `<IndexRedirect>`
 component:

 ```js